asibahi/mimiron/mimiron_bot/README.md

 ```

 ![Card text box search](README/cardtextlookup.png)

-may be useful for Classic Cards (rip classic mode).
+Include reprints of a card in the search.
+This may be useful for Classic Cards (rip classic mode).

 ```sh
 /cardreprints ragnaros